maxmolton/hugo/content/post/Scoring/guide.md

     - £10 > 1/5

 Business /5
-- this can score above 5 but if it does, it should be rounded down to 5, as there are all important to making the experience enjoyable
+- This can score above 5 but if it does, it should be rounded down to 5, as there are all important to making the experience enjoyable
 - Accessibility - how is it for people who might have difficulties with something?
 (Sight, movement, etc) - 1.5
 - Staff - friendliness, hygiene, order success, etc - 1.5
 - Location - 1.5